charlieschwabacher/gestalt/README.md

 We also added a `feed` field to `User` with multiple segments.
-This doesn't require any new storage beyond what we already have to represent the `FOLLOWED` and `AUTHORED` relationships between users and posts, but it does require a more complex query to resolve the field.
-Gestalt is able to generate an efficient query joining `user_followed_users` and `posts` to resolve the field.
+This doesn't require any new storage beyond what we already have to represent the `FOLLOWED` and `AUTHORED` relationships between users and posts, but it does require a more complex query.
+Gestalt will generate an efficient query to resolve the field by joining the `user_followed_users` and `posts` tables.

 Other Directives